Sowz33/512/README.md

-# When its ready :P
+# A game will come soon on here.